difcul/aw/0_intro_server_web_programming/README.md

 ## The DI-FCUL Applicational Web Server
 Francisco Couto and Tiago Guerreiro

-This tutorial aims to familiarize students with the applicational web server placed at their disposal (_appserver_).
+This tutorial aims to familiarize students with the applicational web server placed at their disposal (_appserver-01_).
 Alongside, in this tutorial we will create basic PHP applications that store data into a relational database, using MySQL.
-At the end, students are expected to be comfortable with a setup that allows them to develop web applications using _appserver_.
+At the end, students are expected to be comfortable with a setup that allows them to develop web applications using _appserver-01_.

-_Appserver_, available at _appserver.di.fc.ul.pt_, features an Apache Web server and has support for PHP, Java and MySQL.
+_Appserver_, available at _appserver-01.alunos.di.fc.ul.pt_, features an Apache Web server and has support for PHP, Java and MySQL.
 Each group has an account named awXXX where XXX equals the group name (e.g., 001).
 Passwords and access instructions are provided in the laboratorial class.

 This tutorial introduces the basic concepts on using PHP and MySQL in a web application  by using examples that, although having been tested with _appserver_, can be easily adapted to other infra-structures with the same technology.